 Working in the U.S.A. is not an abstraction for me, nor is being an entrepreneur.
 I was born in Detroit and transplanted to California at an early age.
 My parents owned a few industrial uniform companies.
 The smell of shop towels brings memories of my childhood.
 We serviced gas stations, auto body shops, tire stores, auto industry manufacturers and sports venues.
 Dodger Stadium, Angel Stadium and the Forum were on our truck delivery routes.

 My father’s first company was his newspaper route, or should I say newspaper delivery enterprise.
-He expanded outside the immigrant neighborhood in which he lived to deliver papers to the offices o the then bustling business buildings of downtown Detroit.
-I co-founded Force Fin wiht my husband, Bob Evans in 1985., when we were just 26 and 32 years old.
+He expanded outside the immigrant neighborhood in which he lived to deliver papers to the offices of the then bustling business buildings of downtown Detroit.
+I co-founded Force Fin with my husband, Bob Evans in 1985.
+We were just 26 and 32 years old.
 It was our first international manufacturing and distribution company.

 The first entrepreneur was not born int he U.S.A.
 What is unique to America is their historic percentage level of contribution to its economy.
 I believe this is born in the idea that opportunity exists to anyone who can take the experience sewing patches as a foundation for understanding corporate brand identity, and a reprimand as a lesson in the importance of quality control.

 I also believe this is the case because of the words from the Declaration of Independence that are etched into the American psyche throughout our early educational years.

 “We hold these truths to be self-evident, that all me [and women by virtue of the 19th Amendment to the Constitution] are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”